SP Record Picker Docs

 }

-contains comma-separated values and displayValue
+For multiple selections, value contains comma-separated values and displayValue contains tokenized display values.

 Options Object

-parameter accepts the following properties:
+The options parameter accepts the following properties:

 {